-A. An MBA student will be placed on academic probation at such time as his or her grade point average with respect to all graduate coursework14 attempted during any regular term or summer term is less than 3.0.
+A. An MBA student will be placed on academic probation at such time as his or her grade point average with respect to all graduate coursework attempted during any regular semester or summer semester is less than 3.0.

+B. An MBA student who has been placed on academic probation will be removed from probationary status at such time as he or she satisfies each of the following conditions:

+1. Maintains a grade point average of not less than 3.0 with respect to all graduate course work attempted during the first two regular semesters and the first summer semester in which such student registers after being placed on academic probation;

+&lt;sup>4 "Graduate course work" in this document is defined as any core or elective course in the MBA program; this policy does not pertain to foundation courses.

-- B. An MBA student who has been placed on academic probation will be removed from probationary status at such time as he or she satisfies each of the following conditions: - 1.
-Maintains a grade point average of not less than 3.0 with respect to all graduate course work attempted during the first two regular terms and the first summer term in which such student registers after being placed on academic probation; - 2.
-Earns no grade of "C" or below on any graduate course work attempted during the period described in section 1 of this paragraph B; and - 3.
-Upon the completion of the period described in section 1 of this paragraph B, has an overall grade point average with respect to all graduate course work attempted as a graduate student of not less than 3.0. - C. A graduate student will not receive a degree and will be dropped from the MBA Program at the first of such time as he or she: - 1.
-Fails to be removed from probationary status within the time period specified in paragraph B, above; - Is placed on academic probation for the second time: - 3.
+- 2. Earns no grade of "C" or below on any graduate course work attempted during the period described in section 1 of this paragraph B; and - 3.
+Upon the completion of the period described in section 1 of this paragraph B, has an overall grade point average with respect to all graduate course work attempted as a graduate student of not less than 3.0.

+C. A graduate student will not receive a degree and will be dropped from the MBA Program at the first of such time as he or she:

+- 1. Fails to be removed from probationary status within the time period specified in paragraph B, above; - 2.
+Is placed on academic probation for the second time; - 3.
 Receives a grade of "D" or "F" in any course; or - 4.
 Receives a third grade of "C."

 D. A student who is dropped from the program will be permitted to continue in the MBA program only after approval is given by the Graduate Studies Committee.
-To seek such approval, the student must submit a written appeal to the Graduate Studies Committee; the Committee must receive the appeal at least one week prior to the day of regular registration for the term following the one in which the student was dropped from the program.
+To seek such approval, the student must submit a written appeal to the Graduate Studies Committee; the Committee must receive the appeal at least one week prior to the day of regular registration for the semester following the one in which the student was dropped from the program.

 Time Limit: A student has eight years to complete the MBA degree starting when he/she begins graduate-level coursework.
-If the student does not meet the time limit requirement before graduate courses are completed, he/she must reenter under the catalog in effect at the time of reentry or obtain approval from the Graduate Studies Committee, the Dean of the College of Business and Graduate Council to extend the time limit.
+If the student does not meet the time limit requirement before graduate courses are completed, he/she must reenter under the catalog in effect at the time of reentry or obtain approval from the Graduate Studies Committee, the Dean of the College of Business, Education and Human Development and Graduate Council to extend the time limit.

-Transfer Credits: A maximum of 6 term hours of graduate credit with grades of B or higher may be transferred from another AACSB International accredited institution, with the approval of the MBA Program Manager.
-If the student wishes to transfer credit earned while he or she is enrolled in the LSUS MBA Program, approval prior to enrolling in the course to be transferred must be obtained from the MBA Program Manager.
+Transfer Credits: A maximum of 6 semester hours of graduate credit with grades of B or higher may be transferred from another AACSB International accredited institution, with the approval of the MBA Program Manager.
+If the student wishes to transfer credit earned while he or she is enrolled in the LSUS

+MBA Program, approval prior to enrolling in the course to be transferred must be obtained from the MBA Program Manager.
 Students must submit to the MBA Program Manager a catalog description and syllabus for a course before it can be approved for transfer credit.
 Graduate credits earned more than eight years before the completion of the MBA degree cannot be transferred.
-Graduate credits earned during any term or term in which the student was classified as non-degree may not be used to satisfy degree requirements.
+Graduate credits earned during any semester or semester in which the student was classified as non-degre may not be used to satisfy degree requirements.
 Transfer credit for MADM 760 is not allowed.